contrastsecurity/developer.contrastsecurity.com/docs/learn-security/defenses/infra.md

 ## Infrastructure concerns for developers

+Many security-sensitive assets are part of the system, not the infrastructure.
+System commands, files, or anything to which the operator is provisioned.
+If someone can compromise the app, they can take whatever that app has.

 - Ensure that secure applications are deployed on a secure infrastructure.
 - Ensure that there is a way to detect application-level breaches that occur within the infrastructure.
 - Leverage the infrastructure to prevent lateral movements if an application is breached.